SHARE

 Source: freepik

-Once you understand the importance of margin, it also has useful functions for the continuity of your culinary business, such as:
+Once you understand the importance of margin, it also plays a vital role in the sustainability of your culinary business.
+For example:

-Margins can serve as a tool to control expenses.
-After planning the costs required to produce culinary products, you can create strategies to reduce unnecessary costs without compromising product quality.
+Margin can serve as a tool for controlling expenses.
+After planning the costs of producing a culinary product, you can develop strategies to reduce unnecessary costs without compromising the quality of the product itself.

-Knowing margin information allows you to plan finances more wisely.
-You can forecast future income and expenses based on the existing margin data.
+Knowing your margin information allows you to plan your finances more wisely.
+You can estimate future income and expenses based on existing margin data.

-It’s important to know that there are several types of margins, such as:
+You should know that there are many types of margins, such as

-This is the difference between gross revenue from sales and the cost of goods sold (COGS).
-Here’s how to calculate it:
+This is the difference between gross sales revenue and cost of goods sold (COGS).
+Here's how to calculate it:

-This type provides an initial view of the product's profitability before considering other operating expenses.
+This type will provide an initial overview of the product's profitability before considering other operational costs.

 Example:

-This type shows the profit percentage your business earns from core operations after subtracting operating expenses, such as employee salaries, overhead, and other operational costs.
+This type will describe the percentage of profit your business gets from operations you after deducting operating costs, such as employee salaries, overhead costs, and other operating costs.
+Here is the formula:

-The higher the operating profit margin, the more efficiently your culinary business manages operational costs and generates profits from operating income.
+The higher the operating profit margin, the more efficient your culinary business is in managing operational costs and generating profits from operational income.

 Example: